PrashantMohta/ModdingDocs/new-scene.md

         - `Material`: the `Physics Material 2D` we created.
         - `Is Trigger`: Off.
         - The shape can be either drawn manually or by right clicking the Bar of the `MeshFilter` MonoBehaviour and clicking "Create Collision"

+#### Lighting

+Under Window => Rendering => Lighting you can access the Lighting settings.

+There, click the New Lighting Settings button and set the values as following:

+- Realtime Global Illumination (Deprecated) to Off
+- Baked Global Illumination to Off
+- Light Probe Visualization to Only Selection, On, On, On

+#### Assetbundle

+### Building the Final Mod Project